prof3ssorSt3v3/mad9034/docs/assignments/assg3.md

 Get together with 3-4 students working on the same project as you are.
 Assign a group member to research each of these topics:

 1. What might the business model be?
-2. What competitors exist? (digital or other?)
-3. What similar products exist? (service provider + service seeker?)

-1. What might the business model be?
     - Free with ads?